ulahello/smolbar/README.md

 Upon receiving `cont_signal`, `smolbar` will reload its configuration.
 Note that `smolbar` has given new meaning to `cont_signal`, since the meaning described by the protocol isn't particularly applicable.

-[^4]: Outside of the codebase, "bar" isn't a very useful abstraction, and could be thought of as `smolbar` itself.
+[^2]: Outside of the codebase, "bar" isn't a very useful abstraction, and could be thought of as `smolbar` itself.

 ## Configuration

-`smolbar` is configured through a TOML file.
+`smolbar` is configured in a TOML file.

 If `--config` is not specified as an argument, `smolbar` looks for a file named `config.toml` in `$XDG_CONFIG_HOME/smolbar` or `$HOME/.config/smolbar`.